 What is a Concussion?

 A concussion is a traumatic brain injury caused by a bump, blow, or jolt to the head that can change the way the brain normally works.
-Concussions can occur from a fall or a blow to the head or body that causes the head and brain to quickly move back and forth.
+Concussions can occur from a fall or a blow to the head or body that causes the brain to shift and collide with the skull.
 The health and wellness of students are important factors that influence learner achievement.
 The Maine Department of Education, in conjunction with families, educators, healthcare providers, and coaches, is committed to helping students prevent, manage, and recover from concussions.
 The model policy was updated in 2019 along with many new resources for schools and students.

 The Concussion Management Resource Guide was updated in 2024 to align with recommendations by the International Conference on Concussion in Sport (Patricios, 2023).